wpmark/admin-bar-user-switching/readme.txt

 1. A Switch to user item is added to the WordPress admin bar to allow you to search for a user to switch to.

 == Changelog ==

+= 1.0.6 =
+* Make the capability (edit_users by default) needed to be able to switch to users be filterable.

 = 1.0.5 =
 * Escape instances of add_query_arg in accordance with https://make.wordpress.org/plugins/2015/04/20/fixing-add_query_arg-and-remove_query_arg-usage/